When Should Website Cache be Purged?

 Pros of purging cache

 • You can purge the cache to update elements directly of your website if it’s not done automatically.
+This allows you to clear out old or unneeded data from a cache.
+Purging the cache ensures that only the most relevant and up-to-date information is kept.

 Cons of purging cache

 • Purging the already distributed and “warmed up” cache will lead to poorer performance and make your site less scalable before it warms up again.
-It’s even worse to purge all the cache of your website instead of a single URL.
+It’s even worse to purge all the cache of your website instead of purging a single URL.

 • Dynamic Requests will increase as elements of your website need to be fetched from the origin server instead.